taogen-docs/resources-of-learning/#cs-foundations.md

 ### CS Overview

-- Computer Science: An Overview by Dennis Brylow and J. Glenn Brookshear
+- Computer Science: An Overview (13th, 2018) by Glenn Brookshear and Dennis Brylow

 ### Mathematics